meadow-tulips/Myblog/_posts/2018-03-22-the-manutd-conundrum.markdown

 categories: Football
 ---

-<p> This is spartan </p>

-Manutd are in disarray after their recent debacle against Sevilla.
-But did not you see this coming?
+<p style="color:violet"> Manutd looks in disarray after their recent debacle against Sevilla.
+But did not you see this coming? </p>

 After all, We have a team with an Attacking Midfielder (**Antonio Valencia**) converted into full back.
 We got a midfield consisting on **Marouane Fellaini** with absolute no accerleration and no off the ball movement.